-This master planned community, that was once a simple cattle ranch is nestled in the Lower Verde Valley and surrounded by the McDowell Mountains, Four Peaks and the Sonoran Desert.
-It boasts beautiful natural vistas, the peace and sense of small-town living, proximity to the larger metropolitan areas of Scottsdale and North Phoenix.
+This master planned community, once a simple cattle ranch, is nestled in the Lower Verde Valley.
+Surrounded by the McDowell Mountains, Four Peaks and the Sonoran Desert, it boasts beautiful natural vistas.
+The peace and sense of small-town living and proximity to the larger metropolitan areas of Scottsdale and North Phoenix make for the ideal location.
 Its name-sake fountain rises 330 feet into the air every hour on the hour 9AM to 9PM.
-Its the crowning jewel of a 64+ acre public park that also features playgrounds and walking paths and is the community gathering place for multiple events year round.
+This fountain is the crowning jewel of a 64+ acre public park with playgrounds and walking paths.
+Fountain Park is the community gathering place for multiple events year-round.

 Things to do in Fountain Hills